 Increase QPS limit

 If you implement throttling correctly, your application should not send requests in excess of the usage limits.
 However, your application might receive input that’s too large or at a higher speed than allowed by the Google Maps APIs web service usage limits (typically, 50 QPS).
 In this case, the throttling queues can become large, creating a backlog of requests.
-Also, the Places API Web Service is initially limited to 50 QPS.
+Also, the Places API for Web is initially limited to 50 QPS.
 If your application consistently receives such a backlog, either at specific times each day or throughout the day, you might need to increase the QPS limits for your Google Maps APIs Premium Plan license.
 To request a QPS increase, contact your Google Maps APIs Sales Account Manager.